denisidoro/docpars/README.md

 ### Downloading pre-compiled binaries

-You can download pre-built binaries [here](https://github.com/denisidoro/docpars/releases/latest).
+You can download built binaries [here](https://github.com/denisidoro/docpars/releases/latest).

-There are binaries for OSX, Android and Linux with ARM and x86_64 variants.
+They are available for OSX, Android and Linux with ARM and x86_64 variants.

 ### Building from source